 A course designed to introduce the theories and practice of business finance.
 Topics include long-term financial planning, valuation of future cash flows, project analysis and evaluation, and cost of capital.
-Prerequisite: BU 210 with C or higher liabilities.
-Prerequisites: BU 210 and BU 211 with a C or higher BU 346 Intermediate Accounting II 3 Hours
+Prerequisite: BU 210 with C- or higher

-BU 345 Intermediate Accounting I This course covers accounting theory and practice as applied to receivables, inventories, intangible and fixed assets, and current and long term
+BU 345 Intermediate Accounting I

+This course covers accounting theory and practice as applied to receivables, inventories, intangible and fixed assets, and current and long term liabilities.
+Prerequisites: BU 210 and BU 211 with a C- or higher